cpplain/c-employee-db/README.md

 ## Acknowledgments

-Thanks to [Low Level Academy](https://lowlevel.academy) for providing most of the learning material used as for this project.
+Thanks to [Low Level Academy](https://lowlevel.academy) for providing most of the learning material used for this project.